The bylaws were last revised in June 2018. Contact the ASEV office to request a printed copy of the bylaws.

 Section 6.
 Membership Applications.

-Any person desiring to become a member of the Society shall complete a Society membership application and submit it to the Secretary-Treasurer together with payment of one year’s dues.
-The Membership Committee will review and recommend a membership classification for all new and reviewed members based on the applications submitted and present their recommendations to the Board of Directors.
-Board approval of the Membership Committee’s recommendations will take place either by majority vote by electronic transmission or at a Board meeting.
-Applications received prior to September of any year will be considered as application for membership for the current calendar year, and those approved for membership will be furnished all issues of the Journal for that year.
+Any person desiring to become a member of the Society shall complete a Society membership application and submit it to the Society’s corporate office together with payment of one year’s dues.
+Applications received prior to September of any year will be considered as application for membership for the current calendar year.
 Applications received after September 1st will be considered for membership commencing January of the next calendar year unless the applicant indicates contrariwise on the application form.
 In the event that an applicant for membership has previously paid for a regular subscription to the Journal for the current year, such subscription payment will be applied to his or her current year’s membership dues.
 All classifications of members who are in arrears for dues shall not have the privileges until such dues are paid.
-The Secretary-Treasurer shall notify such members of their delinquent status 30 days after the first dues billing.
+The Society shall notify such members of their delinquent status 30 days after the first dues billing.
 If the dues are still unpaid after 60 days, the Journal subscription will be stopped.
 Any dues that are delinquent at 90 days will result in termination of membership without further notice.
 Reinstatement to membership may be effected only through filing a new application for membership in the usual manner, and payment of any outstanding bills due to the Society.

 Section 7.
 Society Chapters.

 Chapters of the Society may be formed by Professional members and they may use the name of the Society providing the following provisions are adhered to:

 a.
 The chapters shall have written bylaws which are consistent with the Society bylaws.